 What's on this site

 A lot of info.
-I started out without a real structure but as the number of pages is growing I have tried to get it all organised.
+I started out without a real structure but as the number of pages grew I have tried to get it all organised.
 To get you back on track if you get lost on this site I have produced a Site Map, which can be found by clicking on the Site Logo that is at the top left of each page.

 Where possible I have tried to credit source or photographer for the images used on this site.
 If you know where credit is due for an image on this site, please contact me.
 Sources are listed in the text or on the Sources page, all other material is copyright J. Hieminga.
 Some images still show the old redirect address fly.to/VC10, which was an alternative address for this site.
 It does not work anymore, but due to a backlog of other tasks, I haven't gotten around to changing this on the older images.
 The copyright is still as noted on the image, while the source should be read as: www.VC10.net.

 Questions that will be asked frequently

 What's with the name?
 During it's service with BOAC the VC10 gained a lot of passenger appeal and BOAC responded to this by using these appealing features such as it's quietness and smooth ride in their campaigns.
 At some point someone coined the phrase 'a little VC10derness' and it appeared in some of BOAC's commercials from that point on to describe the 'special treatment' you got when flying on a VC10.
 I picked it to reflect on the fact that it's time some of this tenderness is aimed back at the VC10 itself before it fades from public memory.
 The picture on the right shows an example of BOAC's advertising which used to be available on a T-shirt from Skyshirts.com.
 Below is a small version of the bumper sticker that BOAC issued with the 'A Little VC10derness' phrase on it.